nodejs/node/BUILDING.md

     Furthermore, compiling on x86 Windows is Experimental and may not be possible.

-[^7]: Our macOS x64 Binaries are compiled with 10.13 as a target.
+[^7]: Our macOS x64 Binaries are compiled with 10.15 as a target.
+Xcode11 is
-    However there is no guarantee compiling on 10.13 will work as Xcode11 is required to compile.
+    required to compile.

 ### Supported toolchains